Watches

 • Rolex Hulk (116610LV): After discontinuation in 2020, values soared from $9,350 retail to $18,000–$25,000 on the secondary market.

-Even entry-level models like the Oyster Perpetual and Datejust tend to retain between 85% to 110% of their original retail price.
+Even entry-level models like the Oyster Perpetual and Datejust tend to retain between 85% and 110% of their original retail price.

-Their timeless design, availability of multiple sizes, and strong brand equity make them safe, long-term assets for both collectors and investors.
+Their timeless design, range of sizes, and deep brand equity make them reliable long-term assets for collectors and investors who want a watch that does double duty.

 Hublot

-Many Hublot watches experience immediate depreciation once purchased.
-On average, Hublot models retain 50% to 70% of their retail value, though this varies depending on the model and market timing.
+Many Hublot watches begin depreciating almost immediately after purchase.
+On average, Hublot models retain 50% to 70% of their retail value, though that figure shifts depending on the model and when you’re selling.

 • Hublot Big Bang Unico: Retailing at $14,000–$18,000, often resells for $9,000–$12,000.